 Problem Cause Solution Boiler does not come up to temperature.
-Green or soft wood is being used Wind blowing under boiler Use properly seasoned hard wood Take one or two inches of hard board insulation and place under boiler between legs then add non-combustible spacers between ground to hold up insulation The boiler is at temperature and is steaming Poor water circulation (excess fittings, pump or pipe too small, improper installation) Change to a larger pump, use min 1" pipe and sweeping bends instead of 90's Poor burn time Green or soft wood is being used Use dry, seasoned hard wood Too much demand on unit, undersized for application Lower home temperature set points, insulate home better, upgrade to larger boiler Boiler is up to temperature but little to no heat in house Poor circulation (A simple test can be done to determine if this is so: touch the pex line leaving and returning to boiler.
-There should be little or no temperature difference) Change to a larger pump Heat exchanger plugged Improperly designed installation Clean with white vinegar - be sure to use NC boiler treatment to prevent this Use min 1" pipe, reduce number of 90's & T's used, re-route lines Dellas esta hasta Not enough insulation in building Add insulation to structure Boiler over heats Air leak Blower output damper open too far Poor circulation Water is low in boiler Aqua-stat malfunction Not enough demand &/or warm weather Make sure doors and covers are sealed & adjust if necessary Adjust damper Larger pump or pipe, reduce # of fittings Add water to keep full Replace aqua-stat Load smaller amounts to prevent large coal bed from over-producing Boiler fire does not stay lit Not leaving some coals in burn area No air flow Chimney plugged with creosote Load sooner to have more coals Check the area behind the ash pan to make sure there is no ash build up that would block blower air way, replace blower Clean chimney and extensions/cap Good wood but does not burn.
-Only smolders Holes in floor plugged Solenoid failed Blower failed Completely clean ash from all areas of boiler Check controls, replace failed component Boiler up to temperature but no heat in house Circulation pump failed See maintenance section on "pump" Boiler water getting rusty Not enough or no boiler treatment Have your water tested.
-Boiler treatment is required for warranty to be valid.
+Green or soft wood is being used, Wind blowing under boiler Use properly seasoned hard wood Take one or two inches of hard board insulation and place under boiler between legs then add non-combustible spacers between ground to hold up insulation The boiler is at temperature and is steaming Poor water circulation (excess fittings, too small of pipe, improper installation) Change to a larger pump, use sweeping bends instead of 90's, use minimum 1" pipe.
+Poor burn time Green or soft wood is being used, Damper is open too far, too much demand on unit Use dry, seasoned hard wood Adjust damper to highest position, lower temperature set points Boiler is up to temperature but little to no heat in house Poor circulation (A simple test can be done to determine if this is so: touch the pex line leaving and returning to boiler.
+There should be little or no temperature difference) Heat exchanger plugged Improperly designed installation Not enough insulation in building Change to a larger pump Clean and be sure to use boiler treatment!
+Reduce number of 90's & T's used Add insulation to structure Boiler over heats Air leak Damper open to far Poor circulation Water is low in boiler Aqua-stat malfunction Make sure loading door is sealed & adjust if necessary, make sure all openings are shut.
+Adjust damper Larger pump, reduce # of fittings Add water to keep full Replace Aqua-stat Fire does not stay lit Not leaving enough coals in burn area No air flow Blower failed Leave more coals in burn area, load sooner.
+Check the area behind the ash pan to make sure there is no ash build up that would block blower air way, replace blower Good wood but does not burn.
+Only smolders Blower air way or chimney is plugged clean air way or chimney Boiler up to temperature but no heat in house Circulation pump failed Remove screw on top of pump to see if shaft is spinning.
+If not, see maintenance section for servicing pump Boiler water getting rusty Not enough or no boiler treatment Have your water tested.
+Boiler treatment is required for warranty to be valid!
 See warranty.
-Blower turns on but solenoid doesn't open damper Loose electrical connection Solenoid failed Turn power off and check all wire connections Replace solenoid Water leaking from boiler Condensation from first start-up of boiler Condensation from wet wood Condensation from running below 150F Wait 24 hours to heat up and dry out Burn only seasoned hardwood Adjust aquastat to 165-180 with a 15 degree differential Aquastat calling for heat but unit not running Control switch is off Failed aquastat Turn on switch Replace aquastat
+Solenoid opens damper but blower won't come on Blower failed Replace blower Blower turns on but solenoid does not open Loose electrical connection Solenoid failed Turn power off and check all wire connections Replace solenoid Water leaking from boiler Condensation from first start-up of boiler Condensation from wet wood Condensation from running below 150F Wait 24 hours to dry out Burn properly seasoned hard wood Adjust aquastat to 165-180 with a 15 degree differential

-20 Year Limited Warranty
+F. 20 Year Limited Warranty